Soumyajit2411/Websites/wordpress/wp-content/plugins/simply-static/readme.txt

 = Will this plugin interfere with other plugins? =

 No, Simply Static will not interfere with other plugins.
-In fact, Simply Static works well alongside other plugins, such as plugins to improve your site's SEO.
+Simply Static works well alongside other plugins, such as plugins to improve your site's SEO.

 Simply Static creates a static copy of your website, which is just a collection of files: HTML, CSS, JS, images, etc. Any functionality that requires PHP code will not work with that static copy.
 That includes, but is not limited to: blog post comments, contact forms, forums, membership areas, and eCommerce.

-Note that you can achieve much of this functionality by using plugins that interact with third-party services.
-For example, for blog post comments you could use [Disqus](https://wordpress.org/plugins/disqus-comment-system/) and for forms you could use [Wufoo](https://wordpress.org/plugins/wufoo-shortcode/).
+Note that you can achieve much of this functionality by using plugins that interact with third-party services or Simply Static Pro.

 = How is Simply Static different from cache plugins? =

 Cache plugins -- such as W3 Total Cache or WP Super Cache -- make your existing WordPress site faster by caching pages as they're visited.
-This makes your site much faster, but still leaves your WordPress installation accessible to the outside world.
+This makes your site much faster but still leaves your WordPress installation accessible to the outside world.
 Unless you keep on top of updates, your WordPress installation can become vulnerable to hackers due to security vulnerabilities that are found over time.

 Simply Static creates a static copy of your WordPress site that is intended to be used completely separately from your WordPress installation.
 Your WordPress installation lives on one server and your static site is served on a different server.
-Or, they're both on the same server, but your WordPress installation is restricted to only allow access from certain ip addresses or with an additional username/password requirement.
+Or, they're both on the same server, but your WordPress installation is restricted to only allow access from certain IP addresses or with an additional username/password requirement.
 Your static site is just a collection of static files with no server-side code or database -- nothing for hackers to hack -- while your WordPress installation remains safe and secure.

-= Does Simply Static work on Windows hosts?
-What about WAMP? =

-No. We haven't done any testing on Windows and, based on user feedback, it seems like it is not working on Windows presently.

 == Screenshots ==

-1. This is what the Simply Static Generate page looks like after you've generated your static files.
-While Simply Static is running, you can view it's progress in the Activity Log.
-Once Simply Static has finished running, we'll show you exactly which files we made a static copy of in the Export Log.
-2. The Simply Static General Settings page.
-With the Destination URLs option you can select how you want URLs to show up on your static site.
-And for the Delivery Method you have the choice of creating a ZIP archive or saving the files to a directory on the server.
-3. On the Include/Exclude page, you can select additional URLs, files, or directories to include in your static site.
-And you can also choose URLs (or URL patterns) to exclude from your static site.
+1. Generate
+2. Settings
+3. Diagnostics

 == Changelog ==

+= 2.1.4.2 =

+* removed more commas for apply_filters to prevent execution error on some environments

+= 2.1.4.1 =

+* removed comma for apply_filters to prevent execution error on some environments

+= 2.1.4 =

+* new admin UI
+* check for WP cron
+* check for PHP XML extension
+* fallback if cron not available
+* CSS improvements

 = 2.1.3 =